ptedeschi/NFT.net/README.md

 ![enter image description here](https://user-images.githubusercontent.com/6684508/133380651-e08d5972-9897-4095-9d0d-e8da84164b8d.PNG)

-The most important idea here is to make sure you are using the tool, respecting some rules for the layer and elements:
+The most important thing to note here is to make sure you are using the tool, respecting some rules for the layer and elements:

 #### Layer naming (*trait types*)
 Layer folder names MUST start with a number, representing the order in which the image will be rendered, followed by a separator - (dash) plus the layer name.